lf-edge/ekuiper/docs/en_US/guide/sources/builtin/edgex.md

 Parameters defined in a custom configuration will override the corresponding parameters in the `default` configuration.
 Make sure to set values carefully to ensure the desired behavior.

-## Integrate EdgeX Source with eKuiper Rules
+## Integrate with eKuiper Rules

 Having set up the EdgeX source connector, the subsequent step involves its integration into eKuiper rules.
 This integration facilitates the processing of streamed data from EdgeX.

 ::: tip

-MQTT Source connector can function as a [stream source](../../streams/overview.md) or a [scan table](../../tables/scan.md) source.
-This section illustrates the integration using the MQTT Source connector as a stream source example.
+edgeX Source connector can function as a [stream source](../../streams/overview.md) or a [scan table](../../tables/scan.md) source.
+This section illustrates the integration using the EdgeX Source connector as a stream source example.

 :::

-You can define the MQTT source as the data source either by REST API or CLI tool.
+You can define the edgeX source as the data source either by REST API or CLI tool.

 ### Use REST API